Szkered/quorum-raft-cluster/readme.md

 you can start geth node by
 `(sudo) ./raft-start.sh`

-## 5. Add peer using raft dynamic membership feature
+## 5. Add peer using raft dynamic membership
-login to geth console by
+Login to geth console by
 `(sudo) geth attach qdata/geth.ipc` then do
 `raft.addPeer($enodeInfo)`